Why Are Some US States Losing Population Rapidly in 2025?

 High tax burdens, corruption issues, and fiscal instability are seen as underlying causes that state leaders are pressed to address if they hope to break the trend.

-Louisiana: An Unusual Southern Slide
+Louisiana – An Unusual Southern Slide

 Louisiana stands out as a Southern state losing population – a rarity given that the South as a whole is growing quickly.
 Between 2022 and 2023, Louisiana’s population fell by about 14,274 people (–0.31%) as noted by Axios.

 This decline continues a recent pattern: Louisiana also lost population in the previous two years.
-It’s especially notable because most of Louisiana’s neighbors (Texas, Mississippi, Arkansas) gained population in 2023.
+It’s especially notable because most of Louisiana’s neighbors (Texas, Mississippi, and Arkansas) gained population in 2023.
 The South accounted for 87% of U.S. growth in 2023, yet Louisiana was one of the few Southern states moving in the opposite direction.

 Components of Change